 As a team of missionaries, our main focus in Isaan is church planting.
-10 families living in districts in 4 provinces where we did not find a church.
-We praise God that since the start of our work in 2006, 9 churches have started.
-Some of these churches are already without missionary presence, others still have missionary imput to some extend.
+16 missionary units (families and singles) are spread out in 6 provinces of the 19 provinces of Isaan, where we did not find a church.
+We praise God that since the start of our work in 2006, 9 churches and a few fellowships have started.
+Some of these churches are already without missionary presence, others still have missionary input to some extent.

 As missionaries, we are passers-by.
-From the beginning, the members in the churches we plant need to know we are not there to stay.
-We work according the the Model, Assist, Watch, Leave (MAWL) principle.
-First, we model ministry.
+From the beginning, the members of the churches we plant, need to know we are not there to stay.
+We work according to the Model, Assist, Watch, Leave (MAWL) principle.
+First, we model the ministry.
 Second, we assist the new believers in ministry.
-Third, we watch the believers do ministry.
-We are only present in a consulting role.
+Third, we watch the believers do ministry and are only present as advisers.
 Fourth, we leave the area.
-That does not mean we abandon the church.
-We keep in touch.
+That does not mean we abandon the church but rather continue to keep in touch.

 During the MAWL process, the responsibilities of the missionary in and for the church gradually diminish until s/he can leave.
 It is important to us that the Model, Assist, Watch, Leave process is not limited to one church.
 It also takes place in the church multiplication process.

 Ideally, when we move from the modelling to the assisting stage in the church we plant, a daughter church is planted from that church.
 In that daughter-church, the Model, Assist, Watch, Leave sequence is started afresh, with the Isaan Christians being the ones who model (while we assist them).
 We watch the third generation church being planted, while the church we planted assists the daughter church to plant a granddaughter church.